 BD3 Brake Power Supply is intended to interface mains supplied eddy current brakes with dynamometer controller.
-It is used to keep brake current at level required to get desired torque.
-BD3 offers one or three phase mains input and fast demagnetization circuit for quicker brake response.
+It is used to keep brake current at the level required to get desired torque.
+BD3 offers one or three-phase mains input and fast demagnetization circuit for quicker brake response.
 With BD3, typical dyno brakes will deliver full torque output under 0.2s and will completely turn off under 0.02s.
 Fast brake response is especially beneficial in dynamometers with low inertia, such as engine dynamometer or hub dynamometer.

 - No foreign objects should be inserted into the device.

-- Life threatening, high voltages are present in the device.
+- Life-threatening, high voltages are present in the device.
 Make sure that it is disconnected from mains power supply before doing maintenance work.

 - Device installation doesn’t require enclosure disassembly.